-In addition to being a very colorful community, Burano is also well-known for their lace industry.
-Since the 16th century, high quality handmade lace has been produced here on Burano.
-Although lace is not quite as popular as it once was, and is mass-produced today, a few local artisans on Burano still make lace here by hand with needles.
-There is even a lace Museum, the Museo del Merletto di Burano, that houses a former lace making school that dates back to 1872.
-The museum is open daily from 10am until 6pm and has an entry fee of just five euro.
-If you are looking to take home a unique hand crafted piece of Burano lace, stop by one of the local shops, some of which have demonstrations to showcase the art.
+In addition to being a very colorful community, Burano is also well-known for its lace industry.
+Since the 16th century, high-quality handmade lace has been produced here on Burano.
+Although lace is not quite as popular as it once was, and is mass-produced today, a few local artisans on Burano still make lace by hand with needles.
+There is even a lace Museum, the Museo del Merletto di Burano, that houses a former lace-making school that dates back to 1872.
+The museum is open Friday to Sunday from 12 pm until 4 pm, and has an entry fee of just 7 euro.
+If you are looking to take home a unique handcrafted piece of Burano lace, stop by one of the local shops, some of which have demonstrations to showcase the art.
 Just be sure that you are getting what you pay for and that the piece is indeed hand made locally.

 Church of San Martino

 As you approach Burano by Vaporetto you will certainly notice the bell tower of the Church of San Martino.
 If you take a close look you will notice that the tower is leaning.
 The Church of San Martino was built in the 16th century and dominates the center of Burano.
 This is the only church on the island and in addition to being famous for its leaning tower, it also houses most of the historic artwork that is on the island.
 The famous painting the Crucifixion, by artist G.B.
 Tiepolo, dates to the early 18th century and is the most well-known piece of artwork in the church.